 There's a wide variety of tools and emergency items my customers keep in their bikes.
 As a technician with a bagger, I could suggest many tools/items, but storage space is always a consideration.
 Keeping it simple, but effective is the goal.
 At best, most OEM toolkits are not rider/bike friendly.
 And if purchased secondhand you may be missing the toolkit completely.
 Take the time to look at your bike and see if you have a toolkit and if it has everything you’d need to save the day in case of an emergency.
 Heck, I've saved the day for many broken down riders I didn't know, but as a motorcyclist, it’s what we do.

 - Assorted screw drivers (torx on newer bikes)

 - Adjustable wrench

 - Tire repair/plug kit with Co2 bottles (saved me on a long ride and I was glad to have it!)

 Each rider knows his/her own ability to handle a roadside emergency, but having some of these tools on hand can be a life saver.
 Every bike has specific needs for tools.
 Taking the time to look over your bike now before a problem occurs is time well spent!

 Happy riding, Woody.

-For additional peace of mind you can also join Markel’s 24-hour emergency roadside assistance program.
+For additional peace of mind, Markel Specialty has partnered with Nation Safe Drivers to provide a 24-hour emergency roadside assistance program.
 For only $25 per year (per unit) or $50 per year (all private passenger, non-commercial, household vehicles), you can get 24-hour motorcycle emergency towing and road service, tire and battery service, trip interruption reimbursement, and more!

 About the author: